 As already alluded to, we need to improve and correctly interpret standards, investor norms and regulation.

 We need to improve and correctly interpret standards, investor norms and regulation

-Mitigating these kinds of impacts requires systems-level thinking.
+Mitigating these kinds of impacts often requires systems-level thinking.
 And macro stewardship could help bring about the corrections needed for the market to price in externalities that are not yet internalised.
 These include the true cost of carbon, the threat of antimicrobial resistance, water or air pollution and the hidden costs of curtailing talent through diversity and inclusion failures – along with many others.

 The main tools we have are our voice, expertise and authority to support and influence policymakers.
 For while it is they who have the authority and mandate to address these failings, it is market participants who have the resources, access to information, and expertise to identify them and suggest appropriate corrections.

 We launched a climate manifesto and plan to launch a School for Systems Change in the near future

 Examples of interventions we have made include helping to draft the precursor to the EU’s SFAP through its High-level Expert Group, as well as convening a group of industry experts and public policy officials from around the world to discuss how to best harness finance to meet the goals of the Paris Agreement.
 The main proposal is to create an International Platform on Climate Finance that can provide advice and capacity building for UN member states to raise climate finance; promote, advise on and analyse climate commitments from private financial services actors; and act as a market thermometer.